Singju: Preparation

-Veggie Singju
+Vegetarian

 A veggie singju is mainly served in ritual feasts of the Meitei people which are observed at home courtyards or shrine yards, or community complexes.
-It can be eaten at family homes too, but typically people prefer the non-veg versions in a non-ritual context.
+It can be eaten at family homes too, but typically people prefer the non-vegetarian versions in a non-ritual context.

-In this form of the dish, the main ingredients are perilla seeds (thoiding in Meitei), chanaa powder, salt, chillies and various green leafy vegetables (compatible vegetables are listed below).
+In this form of the dish, the main ingredients are perilla seeds (thoiding in Meitei), chanaa powder (Besan), salt, chillies and various green leafy vegetables (compatible vegetables are listed below).

-Non-veg Singju
+A veggie Singju is also prepared by combining fresh vegetables and herbs with uncooked instant noodles, called Mimi also known as Mimi Singju.This inclusion of uncooked noodles adds a satisfying crunch and texture to the dish, elevating it to new heights of culinary delight.

+Non-vegetarian

-A non-veg version of singju is mainly eaten at home, and widely sold in restaurants all over Manipur, and in some other areas of India as well.
+A non-vegetarian version of singju is mainly eaten at home, and widely sold in restaurants all over Manipur, and in some other areas of India as well.
 The tag "non-veg" is because of the use of the fermented fish ingredient Ngari.
 Because of this, it can not be served at ritual feasts of the community, which must be vegetarian.

 In this type, the main ingredients are Ngari (a Manipuri form of fermented fish), salt, chillies and green leafy vegetables (compatible vegetables' list are listed below).

-Common Singju Vegetable Ingredients
+It can also be made with chicken, beef, pork or shrimp.
+However, Meitei Pangals do not eat pork singju.

+Common singju vegetable ingredients

 Any vegetable can be used to make singju, but some are more popular than others.